waitwaitforget/waitwaitforget.github.io/_posts/2018-02-02-autoencoder-scoring.md

 Usually, the measure is reconstruction error, from the perspective of probabilistic model.

-In this paper, the authors shown that autoencoder can assign scores that are independently with training procedures and it can seen from a dynamic system instead of probabilistic model.
+In this paper, the authors shown that autoencoder can assign scores that are independently with training procedures and it can seen from a dynamic system instead of probabilistic model.{: .text-justify}

 ## Background
 Training is to infer the latent representation from data which can be used for other tasks.
 Training AE is an unsupervised precedure.
-Typically, the features are useful for all classes.
+Typically, the features are useful for all classes.{: .text-justify}

-Although probabilistic models may be used to extract class-independent features for classification, it has been more common to train one model per class and to subsequently use Bayes'rule for classification.
+Although probabilistic models may be used to extract class-independent features for classification, it has been more common to train one model per class and to subsequently use Bayes'rule for classification.{: .text-justify}

 Here probabilistic models are often refered as RBM-based model.
-In these models negative energy can represent the score.
+In these models negative energy can represent the score.{: .text-justify}

 ## Details
 Need to be finish.